 1. Conduct a trademark search in Paraguay

-Once you have chosen the brand or design you want to register, you must first carry out a trademark search in Paraguay’s trademark database, to ensure your chosen design is unique and available.
+Upon choosing the brand or design you want to register, you must first carry out a trademark search in Paraguay’s trademark database.
+This is in order to ensure your chosen design is not reserved.
 The Department of Citizen Services maintains this database.

 2. Submit your application

-Once you have completed a trademark search in Paraguay and confirmed the trademark is available, you must submit your application to the Entrance Board of the DINAPI.
+Once you have conducted a trademark search in Paraguay and verified the availability of the desired trademark, the next step is to submit your application to the Entrance Board of the National Intellectual Property Directorate (DINAPI).

-To create your application, you must fill out the registration and ‘annex of holders’ forms on the DINAPI website.
+To initiate the application process, you need to complete the registration and ‘annex of holders’ forms, which can be found on the DINAPI website.

 Avenida España, No.323